laprade/laprade.github.io/_posts/2014-10-13-smart-gets-things-done.md

 ---
 layout: post
-title: Smart & Gets Things Done by Joel Spolsky - Notes
+title: Smart & Gets Things Done by Joel Spolsky
 ---

 These are my personal notes that I have taken while reading [Smart & Gets Things Done](http://www.amazon.com/Smart-Gets-Things-Done-Technical/dp/1590598385/) by Joel Spolsky that I wanted to remember for future reference.
 This isn’t meant to be a Cliff Notes version or a substitute for reading the book.
 I picked this book up after hearing Rob Mallery mention it on [Rocketship.fm #67](http://rocketship.fm/episodes/ep-67-rob-mallery/).